 You’re scrambling to make dinner!
 So this is the last-minute gluten free pizza that can really save your sorry behind (and mine!).
 When we have nothing planned for dinner but still have a hungry family waiting, this is the recipe to turn to.

-The good news is that I took the yeast free pizza crust recipe from GFOAS Quick & Easy, and married it with the gluten free bread flour blend from GFOAS Bakes Bread.
+All I did to create this recipe was take the yeast free pizza crust recipe from GFOAS Quick & Easy, and combine it with the gluten free bread flour blend from GFOAS Bakes Bread.
 The result is nothing short of a dinnertime miracle.

 2 tablespoons (28 g) extra virgin olive oil (only if using all purpose gluten free flour in place of bread flour)

 1 cup (140 g) Gluten Free Bread Flour, as discussed more fully on pages 8 to 10 of GFOAS Bakes Bread, contains 100 grams Mock Better Batter all purpose gluten free flour (or Better Batter itself) + 25 grams whey protein isolate (I use NOW Foods brand) + 15 grams Expandex modified tapioca starch.